1. The Ungrateful Guinea Pig

 “Well,” she shrugged, “he’s already prepped it.
 I promised he could use it the next time they show up.”

 “Fine,” I conceded.
-“Support him and keep an eye on the right flank.”
+“Support him and keep an eye on our right.”

 Betty grunted, “I was happier when we were the middle of the block, not the right flank.”